 Hess’s stock performance

-Amid weak crude oil prices, Hess—like many other shale players—spun off its non-core midstream Bakken assets to form a joint venture with the private equity group Global Infrastructure Partners.
-HES owns 50% in the venture.
+In 2015, Hess spun off its non-core midstream Bakken assets to form a joint venture with private equity group Global Infrastructure Partners.
+Hess owns 50% of the venture.

 In February 2016, Hess announced an equity offering of 25 million shares.
 Many upstream companies have been turning to equity offerings to protect their cash flows.
 These include EQT (EQT), Oasis Petroleum (OAS), and Newfield Exploration (NFX).
 All these companies make up 7.5% of the iShares US Oil & Gas Exploration & Production ETF (IEO).

 John Hess, CEO (chief executive officer) of Hess, commented on the company’s 4Q15 earnings conference, “Three principles are guiding us through this lower-for-longer oil price environment: preserve the strength of our balance sheet, preserve our operating capabilities, and preserve our long-term growth options.”

 He also stressed that maintaining a strong balance sheet is top priority for the company.
 He said, “Our focus is on value, not volume, and we do not think it makes sense to accelerate production in the current price environment, particularly given the recent further deterioration in the oil markets.”